Matuê

-Matheus Brasileiro Aguiar (born 11 October 1993), known professionally as Matuê (/pt-BR/) is a Brazilian rapper, singer and songwriter.
+Matheus Brasileiro Aguiar (born 11 October 1993), better known as Matuê (/pt-BR/), is a Brazilian rapper, singer and songwriter.
 He is best known for his singles "Anos Luz", released in 2017, his 2020 album Máquina do Tempo, and the 2023 hit "Conexões de Máfia", a collaboration with Rich the Kid.
 He is considered one of the biggest names in the Brazilian trap scene.

 Biography

 Matuê was born in Fortaleza, the capital of Ceará state.
 At 8 years old, his family moved to the United States, in particular to Oakland, California.
 He lived there until he was 11, returning to Brazil in 2004.
 As a result of him living in the United States, he is fluent in English.
 Studying in public schools, he began to have contact with and take interest in the world of rap, but began to fall on hard times during his adolescence after the death of his grandmother, who had always supported him.
 He began to work at a clothing shop in a mall.
 After a while, taking advantage of his fluency in English, he became an English tutor.
 He began to save money from his English tutoring and invest it into his musical career.

 "It was a very big privilege.
 It opened many doors for me and gave me the possibility to take initiative in my musical path.
 The other point is that I saw the importance of rap there in the USA and I saw that I could do this here."